 Located south of Orlando, right near Kissimmee, you are just a short drive from the theme parks thanks to a straight shot down World Drive which connects you to Walt Disney World.

 Although this cute little town may feel exclusive, you can still find some great deals on hotels.
-For example, Marriott has the Bohemian Hotel Celebration, which is a category 5 Autograph Collection property, with nights starting at 30,000 points.
+For example, Marriott has the Bohemian Hotel Celebration, which has nights starting at 30,000 points.

 Even more budget-friendly is the 3-star Baymont by Wyndham Celebration which has rates starting at $60 per night.